civboot/ele/README.md

 ## Basic Architecture
 Ele is architected using the MVI (model-view-intent) architecture, also known as the "React architecture" from the web library of the same name.
-This architecture is based on a "stream" of serializable (human-readable) events that are handled sequentially, with all state change occuring as the result of handling events through registered `Action` functions.
-The Action functions can both modify the model (state) and emit new events.

-The basic architecture is:

 ```
-model = Model.new{}
+model = Model.new{} -- holds all state
-events = LL{}
 while true do
+  -- update view and receive new events (no state modification)
+  events = model:view()
-    model:update(events)  -- process events until empty
+  -- process events until empty (modifying model's state)
-    events = model:view() -- asyncronous view and event receiving
+  model:update(events)
 end
 ```